CommonAccord/Cmacc-Org/Doc/Wx/com/cooleygo/US/Consult/Sec/Exh_CopyrightAssignment_v01.md

 Doc.Title=Assignment of Copyright

-1.0.sec=For good and valuable consideration which has been received, the undersigned sells, assigns and transfers to {the_Client} and its successors and assigns, the copyright in and to the following work, which was created by the following indicated author(s):
+1.0.sec=For good and valuable consideration which has been received, the undersigned sells, assigns and transfers to {_the_Client} and its successors and assigns, the copyright in and to the following work, which was created by the following indicated author(s):

 1.1.Ti=Title: